saidake/simi/docs/Algorithms.md

         int nbp = 1;
         int left = 0;
         int right = 0;
-        // Check if points are reachable from index minJump for (int i = minJump; i < len; i++) {
+        // Check if indices are reachable from index minJump for (int i = minJump; i < len; i++) {
             if (s.charAt(i) == '0') {
                 if (nbp > 0) {
                     dp[i] = true;
                 }
             }
-            // Move the left boundary of the sliding window to the right by 1 when the length of sliding window reaches `maxJump - minJump + 1`. if (right - left + 1 == maxJump - minJump + 1) {
+            // Move the left boundary of the sliding window rightward by 1 when its length reaches `maxJump - minJump + 1`. if (right - left + 1 == maxJump - minJump + 1) {
                 if (dp[left]) {
                     nbp--;
                 }
                 left++;
             }
-            // Move the right boundary of the sliding window to the right by 1 along with the traversal right++;
+            // Move the right boundary of the sliding window rightward duiring the traversal right++;
             if (dp[right]) {
                 nbp++;